bihealth/bih-cluster/bih-cluster/docs/connecting/configure-ssh/connection-problems.md

 user@med-login1's password:
 ```

+!!! important "This is diffeerent from passPHRASE prompt"

+    Please see [I'm getting a passPHRASE prompt](#im-getting-a-passphrase-prompt) for more information.

 When you encounter this message during a login attempt, there is an issue with
 your SSH key.
 In this case, please connect with increased verbosity to the